 ☐ The amount of HOME funds requested is less than $250,000 and qualifies for the Small Grant Waiver.

 ☐ Less than 5% of total Development costs will be used on BABA applicable materials.
 This Development qualifies for a De Minimis waiver.
 A detailed Construction / Rehabilitation budget must be provided with a detailed breakdown of materials and supplies being put into the project along with corresponding costs.
 Staff have the discretion to deny the request for this waiver, or request additional clarification based upon the supporting information provided.
-(Homebuyer & Rental Rehabilitation / Homeowner Rehabilitation Developments Only)
+(Homebuyer & Rental Rehabilitation Developments Only)

 ☐ The HOME funds requested will exceed $250,000 and more than 5% of total Development costs are generated by BABA applicable materials.
 The Development will only be eligible for Development Specific Waivers to be requested as the Development progresses.